greg-js/arch-wiki-md-repo/wiki/_content/english/Subsonic.md

 **Subsonic** is a music server that lets you store your music on one machine and play it from other machines, cell phones, via a web interface, or various other applications.
 It can be installed using the [subsonic](https://aur.archlinux.org/packages/subsonic/) package on [AUR](/index.php/AUR "AUR").
+As of version 6, the software is not open source anymore.

 ## Contents